Charlotte Murchison: Later travels

 In later years, Roderick would undertake more trips to Europe, including a trip to Russia, but Charlotte would be unable to accompany her husband due to recurrences of the illness she contracted during their first trip to Continental Europe.
 The couple did, however, manage to make another trip in 1847 to the Alps and Italy in hopes it would help Charlotte's condition as well as to perform some scientific work.

 Depictions in media

 Murchison is portrayed by Irish actress Saoirse Ronan in the romantic drama film Ammonite (2020).
-The film depicts her in a speculative romantic relationship with Mary Anning, and also 10–15 years younger than Anning, when in reality she was actually 11 years older than her.
+The film depicts her in a speculative romantic relationship with Mary Anning.

-Lecture theatre named for Charlotte
+Lecture theatre named for Murchison

 On International Women's Day 2023, the University of Edinburgh renamed a lecture theatre at its King's Buildings campus after Charlotte in recognition of her contribution to earth sciences.